Published July 23, 2023

 Data extraction using receipt OCR API

-Extract data from receipt images using IronOCR and saving them in structured data form is a lifesaver for most developers.
-Using IronOCR, you can achieve that with just few lines of code.
+Extracting data from receipt images using IronOCR and saving them in structured data form is a lifesaver for most developers.
+Using IronOCR, you can achieve that with just a few lines of code.
 Using this you can extract line items, pricing, tax amount, total amount and many more with different document types.

 using IronOcr;